|

 Eating a variety

 of foods that contain vitamin E is the best way to get an adequate amount.
 Healthy individuals who eat a balanced diet rarely need supplements.
+The list of foods on

 the left will help you select those foods that are good sources of vitamin E as you follow the Dietary Guidelines.
 The list